 Quantum Imaginary Time Evolution (QITE): The paper introduces a novel optimization technique using a modified form of imaginary time evolution.
 The QITE approach enables fast convergence to optimal solutions by focusing on energy states closest to the ground state, increasing fidelity in solution accuracy.
 By focusing on the most important parameters, the algorithm reduces computational overhead and improves convergence.

-High Entanglement at Low Depth: Quantum entanglement is a key factor that distinguishes quantum from classical computing.
+High Entanglement: Quantum entanglement is a key factor that distinguishes quantum from classical computing.
 The algorithm generates large amounts of entanglement even at low circuit depths, which is crucial for helping to solve complex problems that classical computers cannot handle.
 This is a promising sign that the algorithm could scale well and eventually outperform classical approaches on more significant tasks.

 The figures above show the algorithm’s performance on IonQ hardware – Aria and Forte, respectively – across various problem types.
 The data underscore QITE’s robustness against hardware noise, ensuring high fidelity in solutions even under real-world conditions—a notable achievement for quantum applications that are often susceptible to errors with other quantum hardware modalities or providers.